datamadness/MyBlog/_posts/2019-03-24-time-signal-CNN-part2.md

 ```
 We could possibly experiment with removing even more of the low frequency datapoints and reducing the feature tensor dimension.

 The second step in the normalization is to scale the data.
-The following code demonstrates to types of scaling:
+The following code demonstrates two types of scaling:

-- Min/Max with rounding to 0 or 1, creating black and white feature map
+- Min/Max with rounding to 0 or 1, creating a black and white feature map
-- Scaling to a fixed value, creating float map where most values lie between 0 and 1, but outliers can reach higher values without reducing most of the information.
+- Scaling to a fixed value, creating a float map where most values lie between 0 and 1, but outliers can reach higher values without reducing most of the information.

 ```python
         # Perform additional preprocessing on the parsed data.